 The following table lists some of the most important optimizer parameters.
+Note that this table does not include the approximate query initialization parameters, which are described in "Approximate Query Initialization Parameters".

 Table 19-2 Initialization Parameters That Control Optimizer Behavior